boots-edu/textbook/source/text/0-introduction/setup.md

 (**eslint**) complaining about the formatting of our file.
 Specifically, the system wants us to add a newline at the end of our file.

-Sometimes, you may disagree with what the Linter says.
-There is a lot of subjective opinions about how code should be formatted.
-On a good development team, all the developers will agree on a set of linting rules that they can live with.
+Sometimes, you may disagree with what the linter says.
+There are a lot of subjective opinions about how code should be formatted.
+On a good development team, all the developers will agree on a set of linting rules.
 However, while you are starting out (and even sometimes when you are established), you may have to live with rules you do not like.
 In this case, we need everyone to follow linting rules to make our ability to help you more effective.
 Clean, well-formatted code is much easier to read and debug!